-The Faculty of Nursing and the School of Arctic and Subarctic Studies are excited to announce that the Bachelor of Science in Nursing (BScN) (Collaborative) Program will be offered in Happy Valley-Goose Bay at the Labrador Campus.
+The Faculty of Nursing and the School of Arctic and Subarctic Studies are excited to announce that the Bachelor of Science in Nursing (BScN) (Collaborative) Program is now offered in Happy Valley-Goose Bay at the Labrador Campus.

 Through the satellite site at the Labrador Campus, students can now complete their entire Four-Year BScN degree in Labrador.

 What to expect...

 ...during the program:

 Students pursuing their nursing degrees at the satellite site at the Labrador Campus in Happy Valley-Goose Bay will develop a broad base of knowledge and skills relevant to nursing studies, careers, leadership, as well as community- and place-based relationships in the North.